nurul111/Thesis/README.md

 is one of the largest of its kind and has been carefully annotated by experts.
-Our research provides detailed annotation guidelines and highlights the key aspects of this BanglaLit-NEC dataset.
+Our research provides detailed annotation guidelines and highlights the key aspects of this BL-NERC dataset.
 For initial testing, we used sequence-to-sequence and transformer models for finetune where pretrained BERT model named ”sagarsarkar/bangla-bert-base” performed the best